10 True Crime Books That Will Keep You Up All Night Long

 Telling the true story of an Austin, Texas serial killer in the 1880s, Skip Hollandsworth’s The Midnight Assassin begins in December of 1884, when a mysterious serial killer began a vicious, year-long rampage through the city, killing women in terrifying and unthinkable ways.
 Then, before the killer was ever caught, the murders mysteriously stopped.
 Until similar murders began again four years later, this time in London — where police investigators began to wonder if the soon-to-be infamous Jack the Ripper got his start in the United States.
 The world may never know.

-3'The Fact of a Body: A Murder and a Memoir' by Alexandria Marzano-Lesnevich
+3. 'The Fact of a Body: A Murder and a Memoir' by Alex Marzano-Lesnevich

-Coming out in May, The Fact of a Body blends memoir and true crime, as writer Alexandria Marzano-Lesnevich takes readers deep into a murder that she herself became obsessed with.
-As a anti-death penalty law student, Marzano-Lesnevich suddenly finds her position challenged upon encountering convicted murderer Ricky Langley.
-As she digs into the life of Langley, she begins to discover haunting and uncomfortable parallels between his life and her own, in a way that forces her to deal with both her own past and her position on Langley’s life.
+Coming out in May, The Fact of a Body blends memoir and true crime, as writer Alexandria Marzano-Lesnevich takes readers deep into a murder that they herself became obsessed with.
+As an anti-death penalty law student, Marzano-Lesnevich suddenly finds their position challenged upon encountering convicted murderer Ricky Langley.
+As they digs into the life of Langley, they begins to discover haunting and uncomfortable parallels between his life and their own, in a way that forces them to deal with both their own past and their position on Langley’s life.

 Journalists have always had unique access to the world’s criminals — and as such, often form unique and unexpected relationships with them.
 One such relationship is that between journalist Martha Elliott and serial killer Michael Ross, who requested his own execution after the Connecticut Supreme Court overturned Ross’s six death sentences.
 Elliott, an opponent of the death penalty, requested an interview with Ross — an interview that evolved into a decade-long correspondence lasting until Ross was executed.
 Over that time, Elliott was given extensive access into the mind of a serial killer, and those explorations make up her book The Man in the Monster, a revealing and often unsettling profile of someone guilty of heinous crimes.